tigerbeetle/tigerbeetle/proto-beetle/README.md

-For integration with Mojaloop, we also created `fast-ml-api-adapter.js` to transform individual Mojaloop HTTP transfer requests into batches and ship these to ProtoBeetle across the network.
+For integration with Mojaloop, we also created `fast-ml-api-adapter.js` to transform individual Mojaloop HTTP transfer requests into batches and ship these to ProtoBeetle across the network using `client.js`.